-Per protocol, an illiterate mother can consent for her and her infant to enroll in MTN-043, providing the mother is otherwise willing and eligible, and if independent consent is ensured.
+Per protocol, an illiterate mother can be consented for her and her infant to enroll in MTN-042, providing the mother is otherwise willing and eligible, and if independent consent is ensured.
 If a participant is illiterate, an impartial witness should also be present for the informed consent process.

-For participants who do not provide consent for themselves and their infant, no procedures should be performed and no data that can be linked to the participant's name or other personal identifier(s) should be recorded.
+For participants who do not provide consent for themselves and/or their infant no maternal or infant procedures, respectively, should be performed and no data that can be linked to the participant's name or other personal identifier(s) should be recorded.
+See SSP section 4.4 for more details on withdrawal or refusal of infant consent.